 Should you fund your retirement even after you retire?
-While the concept may seem counterintuitive, for retirees still working part time, continuing to seed a tax-deferred IRA can ensure that you have enough money to enjoy retirement long into the future.
+The idea may seem counterintuitive, but for retirees still working part time, continuing to seed a tax-deferred individual retirement account can ensure that they have enough money to enjoy retirement long into the future.

-“If it doesn’t harm the current lifestyle, having extra for the future is seldom a bad thing,” says Ilene Davis, CFP professional, a financial adviser with Financial Independence Services in Cocoa, Florida.
+“If it doesn’t harm the current lifestyle, having extra for the future is seldom a bad thing,” says Ilene Davis, a certified financial planner in Cocoa, Florida, and author of “Wealthy by Choice: Choosing Your Way to a Wealthier Future.”

-For retirees with the necessary earned income who want to contribute to an IRA, the question then becomes how much to contribute and to which type of IRA.
+For working retirees who want to contribute to an IRA, the question becomes how much to contribute and to which type of IRA.
 Earned income means money from a job; investment income doesn’t count.
-However, if you are retired and your spouse has earned income, your spouse can contribute to his or her IRA, as well as your IRA, which would be a spousal IRA contribution.
+However, if you are retired and your spouse has earned income, he or she can contribute to their own IRA and also make what is called a spousal contribution to your IRA.

-Keep in mind that once you begin to take required minimum distributions, or RMDs, from a traditional IRA at age 70 1/2, you can no longer contribute to a traditional IRA, says Richard E. Reyes, CFP professional with Wealth and Business Planning Group in Maitland, Florida.
+Keep in mind that once you begin to take required minimum distributions, or RMDs, from a traditional IRA at age 70 1/2, you can no longer contribute to a traditional IRA, says Richard E. Reyes, a certified financial planner at Wealth and Business Planning Group in Maitland, Florida.
 With Roth IRAs, there are no age restrictions for contributions.

 Pros and cons

-Experts agree that it doesn’t make sense to invest in an IRA in retirement if you can’t afford it, and it takes away from other important priorities.
-But if you can afford it, it can be beneficial to stash more money away in tax-deferred accounts for retirement, especially with consumers living longer than ever before.
+It doesn’t make sense to invest in an IRA in retirement if you can’t afford it.
+But if you can afford it, saving more money in tax-deferred accounts is beneficial, especially if you live a long time.

-“It’s always optimal to save more for retirement so that you have more savings as you spend money through retirement,” says Ken Hevert, vice president of personal and small business retirement products at Fidelity Investments.
+“It’s always optimal to save more for retirement so that you have more savings as you spend money through retirement,” says Ken Hevert, a senior vice president at Fidelity Investments who works in personal investing and wealth management.

 Many retirees underestimate how much money they will need to get through retirement, especially with health care costs increasing.
-Hevert sees contributing to an IRA in retirement as one way to fund those health care expenses, which are increasing at a faster rate than inflation.
+Hevert sees contributing to an IRA in retirement as a way to fund health care expenses, which rose to $10,348 per person in 2016, according to the Centers for Medicare and Medicaid Services.

 If you’re able to save the maximum amount between the ages of 65 and 70, you can accumulate a tidy sum.
-For example, if you save $6,500 a year for each of 6 years between 65 and 70 for a total outlay of $39,000, by the time you turn 80, you’d have $63,819, assuming a 4% average real return (meaning over and above the inflation rate).
+For example, if you save $6,500 a year for each of the six years from age 65 to 70 — a total savings of $39,000 — by the time you turn 80, you’d have $63,819, assuming a 4 percent average real return (meaning over and above the inflation rate).

 Roth vs. traditional IRA

-Whether to use a Roth or a traditional IRA for those contributions depends on your individual tax situation.
-Hevert favors the Roth because there is no RMD, so funds can continue to grow throughout retirement and can be tapped at a later date in retirement or left to heirs in an estate.
+Whether to use a Roth or a traditional IRA for those contributions depends on your tax situation.
+Hevert favors the Roth because there is no RMD, so funds can continue to grow throughout retirement and can be tapped later in retirement or left to heirs in an estate.

 When contributing to an IRA on a pretax basis, you get the benefit of an upfront tax deduction.
 But some advisers don’t see the point of this strategy since the benefit is temporary.

-“There could be some benefit to contributing to a traditional IRA if you are trying to save some dollars in taxes and you are still working, but I don’t really find that too appealing because it will be taxed shortly when you begin taking distributions,” says Reyes.
+“There could be some benefit to contributing to a traditional IRA if you are trying to save some dollars in taxes and you are still working,” Reyes says, “but I don’t really find that too appealing because it will be taxed shortly when you begin taking distributions.”